How Much do Millennials Need to Save for a Comfortable Retirement

 Based on the risk appetite, you may opt for one of the following types of retirement investments:

-If you are salaried you may have an ongoing contribution to Employee Provident Fund or National Pension Scheme.
+• Existing Investments (Provident Funds): If you are salaried, you may have an ongoing contribution to the Employee Provident Fund or the National Pension Scheme.
 These are completely tax-free retirement investments.
-This contribution ranges from 10 -12% of your monthly income including your employer’s contribution.
+This contribution ranges from 10-12% of your monthly income, including your employer’s contribution.

-EPF and NPS can take care of your bare minimum retirement saving needs.
-However, it is important to invest an additional amount for the safety of your goal.
-ULIP plans can be a good option in this direction.
+• Unit Linked Insurance Plan (ULIP): EPF and NPS can take care of your bare minimum retirement savings needs.
+However, it is important to invest an additional amount for the safety of your goal, but ULIP plans can be a good option in this direction.
+It provides:

 ULIP plans offer you the opportunity to select your investment portfolio among equity, debt, mutual funds, and hybrid funds.